zteitler/2020C-333/exams/exam1-instructions.md

 + When working on the take home section __students may not:__

+  + Discuss the questions with other students and/or the learning assistant.
   + Ask any person to complete any part of the exam for them.
   + Copy another persons work and present it as their own.
   + Explicitly look up the solution to any problem online.